Gostivar: Tourism

-The Šar Mountain is one of the most important Alpine mountain ranges in North Macedonia together with neighbouring Mount Korab and Bistra mountains.
 The range is 80 km long and 12 km wide and is covered with snow from November till March or April every year.
 Its highest peak, Titov Vrv, is situated on 2760 m above sea level.

-Fauna of the area includes the Šarplaninac dog, which are used by the sheep-herders of Šar Mountain (Šar Planina in Serbian and Macedonian), to guide and protect their sheep herds.
-Bears, wild boar and deer exist also.
-The area has a variety of vegetation and wildlife, including medical herbs, and even hunt activities can be arranged.

-Šar Mountain is among the largest compact area covered with pastures on the European Continent.
 This provides opportunities for animal husbandry.
 Dairy products, mainly cheese and feta cheese, are made in the many sheepfolds on Šar and the adjacent mountains.
 These include several kinds of feta cheese, like Shara and Galicnik.

 Located in the northwestern part of North Macedonia, Popova Shapka is another winter ski resort.
 It is situated on the Šar Mountain, 1780 m above the sea level, just 35 km from the capital Skopje.
 Popova Shapka has hotel accommodation.

 Visitors not from the Republic of North Macedonia, and elsewhere other countries, use the facilities.
 Popova Shapka has been a host to both the European and Balkan Ski Championships.
 Not far from the resort, there are a number of small glacial lakes around on the mountain.
 There are two ways to get to Popova Shapka: by car, and by rope-railway with a starting location in Tetovo.
 The rope-railway is 6 km long and it takes about 36 minutes to reach the top.

 Sports

-Football club KF Gostivar has played in the Macedonian First League and stage their home games at the City Stadium Gostivar.
+Football club KF Gostivari has played in the Macedonian First League and stage their home games at the City Stadium Gostivar.